rinigus/osmscout-server/README.md

 * vector or raster tiles for other applications;
 * search for locations and free text search;
 * search for POIs next to a reference area;
-* calculating routes between given sequence of points.
+* calculating routes between given sequence of points;

 User's guide is available at https://rinigus.github.io/osmscout-server